ENGINEERING GEOLOGY AND GEOMECHANICS - 2022/3

 Thus, the summative assessment for this module consists of:

-- Provide an appreciation of the nature and range of geological features and hazards, and their occurrence
+- Introduce the nature and range of geological features and hazards, and their occurrence

-- Describe potential impact of geological and geotechnical hazards on civil engineering construction
+- Explain the potential impact of geological and geotechnical hazards on civil engineering construction

 - Describe the sources of the principal type of construction materials and to consider their sustainability

-- Provide the ability to construct a simple geological model of the ground based on borehole log and field evidence
+- Provide an overview of the methods used to establish a geotechnical model of the ground

 C - Cognitive/analytical